others-How to show full path or current working directory of a process in linux

 For example:

-[[email protected] ~]# lsof -p 24572|grep cwd
+[root@genuine-post-2 ~]# lsof -p 24572|grep cwd

 java 24572 root cwd DIR 8,2 4096 274362 /opt/tweb

-[[email protected] ~]#
+[root@genuine-post-2 ~]#

-What is lsof
+What is lsof?

-command stands for List Of Open File.
+lsof command stands for List Of Open File.
 This command provides a list of files that are opened.
 Basically, it gives the information to find out the files which are opened by which process

-What does lsof -p
+What does lsof -pdo?

 List all open files that are opened by a particular process: Each file is associated with some process ID.
 There can be many files that are opened by a particular process.
-By using
+By using lsof -p process ID, files opened by a particular process can be checked.

-We can see the result of lsof -p 24572
+We can see the result of lsof -p 24572 as follows:

-[[email protected] ~]# lsof -p 24572
+[root@genuine-post-2 ~]# lsof -p 24572

 COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME